Published November 2018, for the 2018-2019 winter season.

 There are a number of things you need to know about lightweight pin bindings however, before deciding to make any switch – so please read our comments carefully and seek some expert advice.

 Pin bindings have been around for 30 years now – the original Dynafit Low Tech binding design is still being made and used by thousands of ski tourers around the world.
 The main advantage of pin bindings is a considerable weight saving, as they are up to 1kg lighter than equivalent bar/frame designs.

 With most pin bindings however, this weight saving comes at a cost: in terms of ease of use and also safety release capability – as most designs don’t have any lateral safety release function at the toe.
 Since the original Dynafit patent expired a few years ago, several copies and new designs have now appeared – many of the latest designs are easier to use, with improved safety release capabilities and/or are more strongly built, in order to make them suitable for freeride use as well as for touring.
 These developments are making pin bindings an attractive proposition to the majority of backcountry skiers – ie they are no longer the preserve of racers and the ‘weight obsessed’.

 Pin Bindings and Release Safety

-In order to use pin bindings, you need a pair of compatible ski boots with the appropriate metal pin tech inserts moulded into the toe and heel (you cannot retro fit them to older boots).
-Nowadays just about all new touring and freeride boots come with these fitted as standard, but if you have a particularly old pair of boots (ie 10-15+ years old!), then you may have to upgrade these as well in order to use pin bindings.
+In order to use pin bindings, you need a pair of compatible ski boots with the appropriate metal pin tech inserts moulded into the toe and heel (you cannot retro fit these to older boots).
+Nowadays, just about all new touring and freeride boots come with these fitted as standard, but if you have a particularly old pair of boots (ie 10-15+ years old!), then you may have to upgrade these as well, in order to use pin bindings.